slundberg/SimplePlot.jl/README.md

 axis(line(1:10, rand(10)), xlabel="index")
 ```

-But with parameter delagation any parameters not claimed by the object they are given are passed to containing objects until they are claimed.
+But with parameter delagation any parameters not claimed by an object are passed to containing objects until they are claimed.
 This means we can set the `xlabel` parameter on the line layer and it will get automatically picked up by the auto-generated axis object during display.
 This makes simple plots simple, while still maintaining strict order and stucture:

 ```julia
 line(1:10, rand(10), xlabel="index")